Compare Providers

 |---|---|---|

-| Test method | OBD dongle + smartphone app | Passive testing during normal driving |
+| Test method | OBD dongle + smartphone app | OBD-based Battery Scorecard + passive monitoring |

-| Certification | No independent certification | No independent certification |
+| Certification | No third-party test certification | No third-party test certification |

 | Accuracy | Not independently verified | Not independently verified |

-| Test time | Approximately 5-10 minutes | Requires driving period |
+| Test time | Approximately 5-10 minutes | Approximately 2 minutes (Battery Scorecard) |

-| Vehicle coverage | Growing coverage list | Growing coverage |
+| Vehicle coverage | Growing coverage list | 90%+ BEVs |

-| Cell-level analysis | No — pack-level only | No — A+ to D grading system |
+| Cell-level analysis | Pack-level (limited cell data on some vehicles) | No — A+ to D grading system |

-| Price point | Variable pricing | Consumer app model |
+| Price point | Variable pricing | £39.99/vehicle (consumer); dealer pricing available |

-| Key partnerships | Motorpoint, IMDA | Department for Transport backed |
+| Key partnerships | Motorpoint, IMDA | NFDA, Department for Transport |

-| Unique advantage | Car Dealer Power Award, government-backed | Patent-pending ClearWatt Engine, 50+ indicators |
+| Unique advantage | Car Dealer Power Award, government-backed | Battery Scorecard (NFDA-developed), patent-pending ClearWatt Engine |

 What Each Provider Does Well